Newborn transformed into Pennywise for ‘It’-themed photo shoot

 “I went through four different models that were not okay with the idea of Pennywise, and then as luck would have it, I found a model whose mother loves all things Stephen King,” Moncus explained.

-The newborn and his Stephen King-loving mother were the final pieces to her creative puzzle, Moncus said.
+The newborn and his Stephen King-loving mother were the final piece to her creative puzzle, Moncus said.

 After capturing images with her tiny model, Moncus went to work in post-production by adding makeup and reshaping the baby’s head a bit to resemble Pennywise.